awinterstein/website/content/projects/hot-drinks-preparation.md

 device and matching individual portions for the German and Chinese markets.
 In an interdisciplinary team, the hardware, electronics and software was developed to production readiness.

-## Responsibilities

-Firmware development in a scrum team.
-Focus on controlling the preparation process and error handling.